Jelinek-J/INSPiRE/README.md

 make
 sudo make install
 ```
-Now INSPiRE should be installed and ready to use.
+At this point, INSPiRE should be installed and ready to use.

-You can predict proteins in directory 'query' using a precompiled knowledge-base in directory 'fingerprints' (you find a sample knowledge-base and a sample query in directory 'example', so if you want to use them, change the corresponding paths, or type:
+Now you can predict proteins in directory 'query' using a precompiled knowledge-base in directory 'fingerprints' (you find a sample small knowledge-base and a sample query in directory 'example', so if you want to try the following commands on them, change the corresponding paths, or type:
 ```
 cd ../examples
 ```